The Republic of Ecuador Announces Commencement of Consent Solicitation and Invitation to Exchange

 The principal amount shown for the New Securities assumes a 100% participation in the Invitation.

+Principal on the New PDI 2030 Bonds will be repaid in U.S. dollars in ten equal semi-annual installments starting on January 31, 2026 through maturity.

-Table C — New Securities Distribution
+Table D — New Securities Distribution

 |